Chiwawa

 Chiwawa is a film that deals with the relative impact a person has on the lives of the people surrounding him.
 Ninomiya brings a rather nuanced view, as he finds an equal amount of heart-warming and sobering angles there.
 For some people the impact is very real but temporary, for others there's hardly an impact at all, and there's only a select few whose lives will be touched forever.
 In that sense the films doesn't offer a comforting moral, nor many straight answers.
 Instead, Chiwawa offers a more realistic slate of options and leaves it to the audience to cherry-pick the conclusions.

-The film centers around the disappearance of Chiwawa, an up and coming model that is welcomed into a group of friends by Yoshida, the playboy of the bunch.
+The film centers around the disappearance of Chiwawa, an up-and-coming model who is welcomed into a group of friends by Yoshida, the playboy of the bunch.
 When they manage to steal a large bribe from some contractors, they plan a wild vacation that is bound to bring them closer together.
 But they burn through the money and once back home the group starts to fall apart.
 When a couple of months later Chiwawa turns up dead and dismembered in the Tokyo Harbor, Miki decides to ask around in order to find out what might have happened to her.
 This setup gives Ninomiya ample opportunities to show what Chiwawa meant to the different people in the group.

 screen capture of Chiwawa [Chiwawa-san]